jdpark7/uni-chatbot/university-data/curriculum.md

 g.
 College Preparatory Electives .
 1 year
 College Entrance Requirements

-One more year of any college preparatory subject chosen from the University of California °∞a-g°± list
+One more year of any college preparatory subject chosen from the University of California ‚Äúa-g‚Äù list

-Note: Courses that meet California State College or University entrance requirements will be marked °∞CSU°± (Subject area).
+Note: Courses that meet California State College or University entrance requirements will be marked ‚ÄúCSU‚Äù (Subject area).

 For more information on admissions requirements and eligibility index, please visit: https://secure.csumentor.edu/planning/high_school/

 ADMISSION TO THE COMMUNITY COLLEGE .AS A FRESHMAN

 Graduates of a four-year high school or its equivalent are eligible for admission and may undertake any program of study for which they are prepared.
 The link to apply to California Community Colleges is here.
 Others may be eligible if they meet any of the following criteria:
-°‹.Any person possessing a California High School Proficiency Certificate, OR °‹.Any person 18 years of age or older who can profit from instruction, OR °‹.Any person under 18 years of age who can profit from instruction and who has a recommendation from the Dean of Academics, OR
+‚â§.Any person possessing a California High School Proficiency Certificate, OR ‚â§.Any person 18 years of age or older who can profit from instruction, OR ‚â§.Any person under 18 years of age who can profit from instruction and who has a recommendation from the Dean of Academics, OR
-°‹.Any person under 18 years of age not enrolled in school who can profit from instruction and who has a recommendation from a parent and/or guardian.
+‚â§.Any person under 18 years of age not enrolled in school who can profit from instruction and who has a recommendation from a parent and/or guardian.

 ADMISSION TO THE PRIVATE COLLEGES AND OUT-OF-STATE PUBLIC INSTITUTIONS AS A FRESHMAN